-1. Start up the machine without a load.
+- 1. Start up the machine without a load.
 To do this, close the circuit breaker and do not switch off prematurely.
-Check whether it is running smoothly.

-Switching the machine off again while it is starting up and still running at slow speed should be kept to a bare minimum, for example for checking the direction of rotation or for checking in general.

-Allow the machine to run down before switching it on again.
+Check whether it is running smoothly. - Switching the machine off again while it is starting up and still running at slow speed should be kept to a bare minimum, for example for checking the direction of rotation or for checking in general. - Allow the machine to run down before switching it on again. - 2.
+If the machine is running smoothly and evenly, switch on the cooling equipment.

-Avoiding mechanical damage to the cylindrical roller bearing

-Under all circumstances maintain the minimum load on cylindrical roller bearings of 50% corresponding to what is specified in the catalog.

-2. If the machine is running smoothly and evenly, switch on the cooling equipment.
 Continue to observe the machine for a while in no-load operation.